 To quote the great and very fictional Star Wars character Admiral Ackbar, “It’s a trap”.
 This kind of thinking that you have too many sins to seek nearness to Allah is absolutely a trap, it’s a trick of the Satan to make you feel like there is no path for you any more, to cut you off from waseelah, to cut you off from that nearness to Allah that every soul craves.

 This is a trick of Satan to keep you away from Allah and keep you on the bad path.

 So no matter how many sins you have, seeking nearness to Allah, starting small doesn’t matter, seek repentance.

 Another obstacle to come near to Allah is not understanding Allah’s greatness.
 Sometimes we find ourselves distracted by the creation, we love our spouses so much, we love our children so much, we love money so much… and there is nothing wrong in that, we can love our spouse, and children, money… but we can’t let it distract us from coming near to Allah.

-But simply reminding ourselves that these things are the created things and Allah is the creator so much more, so much great than that, it will be almost like worshiping a painting of Monet’s but having Monet sitting right next to you and just completely ignoring him.
-You love his painting so much, you love the created object of his but you don’t pay any attention to him, it almost sound absurd, but in our daily lives that’s kind of like what we do, and I’m guilty of it too, focusing so much on the creation and not reminding myself of the Creator.
+But simply reminding ourselves that these things are the created things and Allah is the creator so much more, so much greater than that, it will be almost like worshiping a painting of Monet’s but having Monet sitting right next to you and just completely ignoring him.
+You love his painting so much, you love the created object of his but you don’t pay any attention to him, it almost sounds absurd, but in our daily lives that’s kind of like what we do, and I’m guilty of it too, focusing so much on the creation and not reminding myself of the Creator.

-So, one way to wave this obstacle will be to study the 99 Names of Allah and understand His immense capability, His limitless capacity…and Inshallah, that will bring us near to Him.
+So, one way to avoid this obstacle will be to study the 99 Names of Allah and understand His immense capability, His limitless capacity…and Inshallah, that will bring us near to Him.
 Just in understanding Him, we’ll be better.